 B. Use a compass to identify which direction is north.
 Show how to determine which way is south, east, and west.

-Go on a scavenger hunt using a compass, and locate an object with a compass.
+- Go on a scavenger hunt using a compass, and locate an object with a compass.

-Using a map and compass, go on a hike or walk with your den or family.
+- Using a map and compass, go on a hike or walk with your den or family.